pepa65/e2crypt/README.md

 $ ls vault
 FTRsD7y2dUyXl6e8omKYbB  IdLqPffZBKSebTeh6hZI7C  tReYAc2tKyIOHSIcaSV2DB
 ```
-Enhanced permissions are needed to flush the file cache, so the contents
+Again, enhanced permissions needed to flush the file cache, so the contents
 of the recrypted directory can be displayed properly.

 ### Example: checking the encryption status of a directory